1. What do you usually read? Which language do you prefer to read in?

 Favourite authors: J. K. Rowling in fiction, Nammazhvaar, Kambar and Bharathiar (All Tamil) in poetry, Sujatha (Tamil) in Nonfiction.

 Reason: when you read just a few paragraphs from any of their work, you will immediately know that they care for their readers.
 I feel that is an important skill for an author.

 3. You have contributed for us immensely.
 How has the StoryWeaver journey been?

-7. How has your overall experience with StoryWeaver been?
+9. How has the overall experience with StoryWeaver been?

 அருமை! ஒரு வாசகனாகவும் எழுதுகிறவன், மொழிபெயர்க்கிறவனாகவும் StoryWeaverஐ மிகவும் ரசிக்கிறேன்!